simplesconsultoria/sc.externalcontent/README.rst

     [buildout]
     ...
     eggs =
-        cartacapital.portal.externalcontent
+        sc.externalcontent

 After updating the configuration you need to run ''bin/buildout'', which will take care of updating your system.

 Go to the 'Site Setup' page in a Plone site and click on the 'Add-ons' link.

-Check the box next to ``cartacapital.portal.externalcontent`` and click the 'Activate' button.
+Check the box next to ``sc.externalcontent`` and click the 'Activate' button.

 ..
 Note::